Main Track Sessions

 Main Track C. ACTivate Your Practice: Mastery Through Immersion – Dive into Acceptance and Commitment Training

-Presenter: Linda Hamilton
+Presenter: Linda Hamilton, CADC

 Description: Are you ready to transcend the limitations of traditional therapeutic approaches and embark on a transformative journey into the heart of Acceptance and Commitment Therapy?
 This is not just another workshop; its an experiential immersion designed to equip you with the advanced skills and profound understanding necessary to guide clients toward lives of purpose, resilience, and vitality.
 We’re moving beyond theoretical knowledge into the realm of practical mastery, where you’ll learn to embody ACT, not just understand it.
 Prepare to elevate your clinical practice and achieve lasting therapeutic impact.